tensorflow/tensorflow/tensorflow/contrib/slim/README.md

 ```

 In this example, we start by creating the model (using TF-Slim's VGG
 implementation), and add the standard classification loss.
-Now, lets turn
+Now, let's turn
 to the case where we have a multi-task model that produces multiple outputs: